MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Completed:**

-   - If these all stages is completes, then Leave reject request is completed.
+   - If these all stages is completes, then Leave reject request completed.

    - Completed Request is moved to Completed Stage.
 And this data is using for Tracking the status of the Request.